hackclub/moonshot/webhook-forwarder/README.md

 # Webhook forward
-Intercepts, modifies and forward webhooks from Coolify to shipwrecked bot
+Intercepts, modifies and forward webhooks from Coolify to moonshot bot